tentone/nunuStudio/README.md

 		- Subtract
 		- Intersect
 		- Union
+	- Immediate mode
+	- Post-processing
+	- Resize is now a part of Object3D

 ### Tech
 nunuStudio is built on top of a number of open source projects
 - NWJS